-This easy pork chop recipe is one of my favourites!
-The awesome peppercorn sauce is plate-licking good and it’s perfect flavour with pork chops.
-It’s also very tweak-able, by switching up the wine (or omitting it altogether, if you prefer) and adding as much pepper as you’re comfortable with.
+This delicious creamy peppercorn sauce is also very adaptable, by switching up the wine (or omitting it altogether, if you prefer) and adding as much or as little pepper as you’re comfortable with.

-Ingredients and Substitutions
+Ingredients and substitutions

 Peppercorns – you can use black peppercorns, or a mixture of red, green and black if you happen to have that on hand.
 Starting with whole peppercorns allows for larger bits of pepper.
 Do be sure to crush the peppercorns though.
 You can use a mortar and pestle if you have one or if not, put the peppercorns in a little zipper bag and whack them with a rolling pin.
 Don’t whack too much though.
 You don’t want powdered pepper.
 You really just want them not to be whole.
 Large pieces are fine.
 Adjust the amount of pepper in the sauce to your taste.